 Courses that a student has used to fulfill the requirements of a baccalaureate degree may not be used on that student's graduate plan of study.

 A student conducting research for the disquisition is to be enrolled in 797, 798 or 899 for the number of credits specified on the plan of study.
 Such registration is required even in absentia when faculty and/or administration time is consumed in manuscript review, communication, and other forms of assistance.

-The Graduate School requires students be registered for at least one credit fall and spring semester.
+The Graduate School requires students be registered for at least one credit fall and spring semester until all degree requirements are completed.
 Nine credits are considered a full-time graduate load.
 Graduate Assistants working 20 hours per week are considered full-time if registered for five or more graduate credits.

 To receive financial aid, students must be enrolled at least half-time (i.e. 5 credits).
 Loan deferment may also require full- or half-time status.
 Eligibility varies with financial aid programs; students should contact their lender for requirements.